-The Crooks' Hollow Project has now been completed.
+The Crooks' Hollow dam removal project has now been completed.

-The views you see are three different stages of the project.
+The views you see above are three different stages of the project.

 The area is now safe for the public to use, provided visitors stay on marked trails.
 HCA is asking trail users to keep to marked trails so that sensitive areas are allowed to regenerate.

 New features to the area include a walkway across the Spencer Creek to connect trails on both sides, access to a new viewing area at the former dam site, riffles and pools within the creek to enhance fish habitat, a small waterfall fed by groundwater migration through the Escarpment face, and wetland creation.

 Cultural and heritage features, interpretive signage and an official reopening are currently being planned.

 Follow-Up Monitoring Programs

 Pre- and post-construction monitoring was done and will continue so that an adaptive environmental management approach can be utilized to make adjustments to the site over time.
 Water temperature, heavy metals, wildlife and terrestrial and aquatic habitat are a few of the parameters that will be assessed over a five (5) year period.

 The Hamilton Conservation Authority has held public meetings regarding Crooks' Hollow.

 Backgrounder on the Removal of the Crooks’ Hollow Dam